-Scott intended to plant 1 acre of hemp cannabis on his farm.
+Scott, an organic farmer intended to plant 1 acre of hemp cannabis on his farm.
 The first step was the tilling of the soil which took place over a few months.
 The aim of tilling soil is to blend organic matter in the soil, break up compacted soil, help control weeds, or to loosen up the earth of the planting area.

 Scott and ARTi determined that the soil organic carbon level at his farm needed to be increased.
 Biochar is one natural solution for this issue.
 Soil carbon helps plants take nutrients from the soil and biochar is an even more effective form of carbon.
 Biochar is resistant to decomposition (recalcitrant) and has a unique molecular structure that soil nutrients find beneficial.
 Because of biochar’s ability to attract and retain soil nutrients, there is the potential to reduce the need for fertilizer.
 There is also a great deal of evidence to support that biochar as a soil amendment can increase crop yields.
-Lastly, biochar functions as carbon sequestration technology in that originally biochar is made from organic matter feedstocks such as wood chips.
+Lastly, biochar functions as carbon sequestration technology.
+Originally, biochar has been made from organic matter feedstocks such as wood chips.
 There are a multitude of feedstock possibilities for biochar production.
 Ultimately, however, it is the fact that instead of this biomass decomposing and releasing CO2, the main cause of climate change it is burned without oxygen (pyrolyzed) and transformed into a carbon form, biochar that benefits soil, and locks its carbon preventing to form into CO2 for upwards of a thousand years.
 (Biochar Is a Valuable Soil Amendment: IBI)

 Biochar is added to Four Winds Farm